Using GraphQL RPC

 This guide provides practical examples for querying the Sui network using GraphQL.
-For core concepts like headers, variables, fragments, pagination, scope, and limits, see GraphQL for Sui RPC.
+For core concepts like headers, variables, fragments, pagination, scope, and limits, see the corresponding concepts page.

 GraphQL introspection exposes the schema supported by the RPC service.
 The IDE's Docs pane (Book icon, top-left) and Search dialog (Cmd + K on macOS or Ctrl + K on Windows and Linux) offer a way to browse introspection output interactively.